KazDragon/terminalpp/README.md

 # Status

 Terminal++ is currently automatically tested using Clang 3.4 and GCC 5.2.
-For further information about the working status of Telnet++, to report any bugs, or to make any feature requests, visit the [Waffle board](https://waffle.io/KazDragon/terminalpp).
+For further information about the working status of the library, to report any bugs, or to make any feature requests, visit the [Waffle board](https://waffle.io/KazDragon/terminalpp).

 # The Basics